 But her worth was far too great to be ignored.

 During an imagination and painting activity, it emerged that this young girl had written a poem.
 When Elizabeth Fletcher, COPART writer heardRethabile’s poem, she knew what to do.
 She took the young girl to meet the train’s resident poet, Mbali Vilakazi, who had inspired the 700-strong crowd that morning.

-Using a wide rage of references from Mandoza, to her being a descendent of the San, Rethabile recited a lyrical poem evoking the ancient oral tradition, entitled: ‘Welcome to my world, South Africa.’
-With tears streaming from her eyes, she weaved seamlessly between English, her mother tongue Setswana and Afrikaans, leaving Mbali deeply moved. [insert the poem here please]
+Using a wide rage of references from Mandoza, to her being a descendant of the San, Rethabile recited a lyrical poem evoking the ancient oral tradition, entitled: ‘Welcome to my world, South Africa.’
+With tears streaming from her eyes, she weaved seamlessly between English, her mother tongue Setswana and Afrikaans, leaving Mbali deeply moved.

 Nobody comes to these far-flung communities

 ‘These are the voices that need to be heard.
 Instead of giving long, complex speeches about adaptation and mitigation, perhaps we need to start listening more to people like this.
 Yes, there is plenty of work to be done around creating awareness and talking to ministers, but this train is enabling us to meet the unheard voices and discover them.’

 ‘This is the type of people we hope to reach and converse with throughout the journey.
 There is so much untapped and unpolished richness waiting to be discovered.
 This is part of the reason why I came all this way – to help people like her.
 No one comes to these far-flung communities.
 It’s been a humbling and rewarding experience thus far,’ Mbali said.